PSHE & RHE

 PHSE (Personal Health and Social Education)

-In RSE, we want children to learn about not only the emotional, social and physical aspects of growing up, but also relationships, sex and sexuality.
-It supports pupils to form positive beliefs, values and attitudes.
-It also gives pupils essential skills for building positive, enjoyable, respectful, loving and non- exploitative friendships and relationships, staying safe both on and offline.
+In RHE, we want children to learn about about the emotional, social and physical aspects of growing up and about healthy relationships.
+Our Jigsaw curriculum supports pupils to form positive beliefs, values and attitudes.
+It also gives pupils essential skills for building positive, enjoyable, respectful and caring friendships and relationships, staying safe both on and offline.

 - Families and people who care for me